 Here's the step-by-step how-to, in a tidy, numbered list:

-- Choose an address validation service provider (preferably one with stunning good looks and an impeccable sense of humor, like us) that offers supplemental geocode data.
+- Choose an address validation service provider (preferably one with stunning good looks and an impeccable sense of humor, like us) that offers supplemental address geocoding data.

 - Validate your addresses to prove their existence and acquire the relevant geocodes.